physcat/asm/README.md

-	numargs.s	- introduces the number of arguments, argc strlen.s	- returns the length of a c-style string args.s		- prints out all the command line arguments argv
+	numargs.s	- introduces the number of arguments, argc strlen.s	- returns the length of a c-style string args.s		- prints out all the command line arguments argv cat.s		- will echo the contens of a text file

 Chapter 5